dhuny/spicyMoodlebox/README.md

 		sudo cp /home/ubuntu/.ssh/id_rsa.pub /home/ubuntu/spicyMoodlebox/keys/

-1. Get the IP address of your Raspberry Pi and change it in the `hosts.yml` file.
+1. Get the IP address of your Raspberry Pi `ifconfig` or `ip a` and change it in the `hosts.yml` file.
 Do not change anything else, unless you know what you're doing.
-You're on your own.
+You're still on your own.
-1. Create a config.yml with 		`cp default.config.yml config.yml`.
+1. Create a config.yml if required with 		`cp default.config.yml config.yml`.
 1. Run   `ansible-playbook ubuntu.yml`   from the repository folder to prepare the OS.
 1. Wait 1 -2 mins, playbook will change username from ubuntu to moodlebox, script will exit with failure.
 1. Playbook will stop after username change, with an error similar to `Unable to create local directories(/home/ubuntu/.ansible/cp’`...